 Yes – chickens can eat lentils!

 Full of protein and vitamins, lentils are an excellent choice as a chicken treat – if they're properly prepared.
-Here's how.
+Here's why and how.

 Can chickens eat lentils?
 Read now, pin for later.